Osteoarthritis

 Treatment

 OA cannot be cured.
-The goal of treatment is to:
+The goals of treatment are to:

 Treatment may change over time.
-Options may include:
+Options may be:

 Some people may need surgery if other methods do not help.
 Surgery may be done to: